arq-yuchong-li/ncs-cert-finder/README.md

 * Case-insensitive exact substring matching
 * No fuzzy matching or inference
-* Certification IDs are derived from a controlled metadata map
+* Certification IDs and vendors are sourced from a controlled catalog
-* Vendor is fixed as **Microsoft Azure** in this script, change if needed
+* Vendor is dynamically populated per certification

 This ensures results are predictable and suitable for audit or compliance reporting.